Office of Clinical & Experiential Education (OCEE)

 - PTCB-Pharmacy Technician Certification Board (https://www.ptcb.org/)

-If you are a current preceptor for one of our programs, thank you.
+If you are a current preceptor for one of our programs, we thank you.
 We appreciate you taking the responsibility of your professional oath to the fullest sincerity by “expanding and sharing knowledge within the profession” and “utilizing your knowledge, skills, experiences, and values to prepare the next generation.”
 For program specific information, please see below.

 Our Team and Primary Contacts